Spin-wave hybridization in bismuth iron garnet Mie spheres induced by the inverse Faraday effect: IFE‑induced coupling between spin‑wave modes

-To demonstrate this IFE-induced hybridization, we compute the spin-wave spectra numerically in COMSOL Multiphysics 6.1.
-The linearized Landau--Lifshitz--Gilbert equation is solved with the Micromagnetics Module \cite{comsol, 10.1063/5.0143262}, while the demagnetizing field is obtained using the Magnetic Fields, No Currents interface.
-The results are shown by hollow-circle markers in Fig.~\ref{fig:Figure_3}.
+The results of the numerical analysis are shown by hollow-circle markers in Fig.~\ref{fig:Figure_3}.
 Panel (b) presents the splitting $\Delta\Omega$ as a function of wavelength and identifies the maximum splitting resulting from the interplay between the resonant optical response of the particle and the spectral dispersion of the Faraday gyration constant.
 Panel (c) shows the dependence of the splitting on the pump intensity, $I=\tfrac{1}{2}\varepsilon_0 c|\mathbf E_0|^2$, demonstrating linear behavior.
 Panel (a) displays the corresponding zoomed-in avoided crossing, as schematically illustrated in Fig.~\ref{fig:Figure_1}(b).

 To gain further insight into the hybridization mechanism, we employ magnonic coupled-mode theory (CMT) following Ref.~\cite{shuklin2026dipoleexchangespinwavesmode}, using the exchange eigenmodes of the sphere as the natural basis.
 In the exchange limit, the positive-frequency branch is